Mulled Wine Macarons

 • Always measure all ingredients by weight using a kitchen scale.

-• Use good quality chocolate.
+• Use good-quality chocolate.

 • Emulsify the ganache with an immersion blender.

-Mulled Wine ganache pipped on Macaron shells.
+Mulled Wine ganache piped on a Macaron shell.

 Recipe FAQs